I want to attend! What do I do first?

 I work professionally as an artist.
 Is the Illustration Academy right for me?

 Yes!
-Many of our attending students come from professional backgrounds.
+Many of our attending artists come from professional backgrounds.
 In the past, we have had designers, illustrators, and artists from companies such as Apple, Disney, Pixar, and other major studios attend our program.
 The workshops are taught by iconic artists, so there is something to learn for everyone.
-Many of our instructing mentors often say they wish they could visit as a student.
+Many of our instructing mentors often say they wish they could visit as a attendee.

 Can I work digitally during my attendance?